nikitaaveritchev/kmeans-Extension-Ptolemy/review/rebuttal_drafting.md

 This claim is not entirely unfounded, as the popularity of Elkan's algorithm shows, but a full paper would neccesitate a full comparison.

  Our expectations is that the actual speedups will depend strongly on the dataset, requireing some manner of prediction heuristic so can be chosen when it actually

+Ptolemaic bounds often improve results, but it is not clear how and when this does happen (might depend on dataset